franko/gsl-shell/doc/source/csv.rst

       -- using the matrix m is very easy to plot the data p = plot("SiGe SIMS profile")
       p:addline(xyline(m:col(1), m:col(2)), 'blue')
+      p:show()

-   Please note that the table is not a matrix.
+   Please note the function returns a table, not a matrix.
 If the table is in rectangular form and it does contains only number it can be easily converted into a matrix using the function :func:`matrix` as shown in the example above.

 .. function:: line(str)

-   This function convert the string ``str`` to a table with the values stored in the string in 'csv' format.
+   This function split the string ``str`` using commas as separators accordingly to the csv format specifications.
 This function can be useful to build a customised csv parser.